stared/jekyll-blog-pre-2022/_posts/2016-08-12-quantum-mechanics-for-high-school-students.markdown

 tags:
   - quantum
   - teaching
-mathjax: true
+mathjax: false
 description: "Outlines and materials related to my basics courses, with light polarization as the quantum information carrier."
 image: /imgs/2016-08-12-quantum-whiteboard-julia.jpg
 ---

 ![No-cloning theorem with Júlia Amorós Binefa in 2012](/imgs/2016-08-12-quantum-whiteboard-julia.jpg)

+*Beta version.
+I may do some changes this week.
+Also: comments and grammar/link/typo fixes are appreciated.*

 A few times I gave introductions to quantum mechanics for talented high-school students, in Poland (2011, 2016) and in Spain[^catalonia] (2011, 2012).
 I have already shared it a few times over the course of years.
-Now I have found some time[^finding_time] to clean it a bit, hoping that you may find it useful or inspiring for others.
+Now I have found some time[^finding_time] to clean it a bit, hoping that you may find it useful or inspiring.

-I certainly keeps inspiring me.
+It certainly keeps inspiring me!
 First two workshops convinced me that quantum mechanic isn't that hard or bizarre and can be thought to motivated high-school students[^who_can].
-Moreover, one of its consequences is [Quantum Game with Photons](http://quantumgame.io) I am developing (but is playable at this stage, and certainly sufficient as a sandbox for interferometers - use `∞` mode).
+Moreover, one of its consequences is the [Quantum Game with Photons](http://quantumgame.io) I am developing (but is playable at this stage, and certainly sufficient as a sandbox for interferometers - use `∞` mode).

 ## My approach